Kennedy Graham

-Kennedy Gollan Montrose Graham (born 1946) is a New Zealand politician and former Member of Parliament for the Green Party.
-He has served in the New Zealand Foreign Service for sixteen years, and lectured at the University of Canterbury and Victoria University of Wellington.
+Kennedy Gollan Montrose Graham (born 1946) is a New Zealand politician, academic and diplomat.

+Following a career in diplomacy and international relations with the New Zealand Foreign Service and the United Nations, Graham was elected a Member of the New Zealand House of Representatives for the Green Party in 2008.
+He retired from Parliament in 2017.

 He is the brother of Sir Douglas Graham, a former National Party MP (1984–1999) and cabinet minister (1990–1999).
 He is also a great-grandson of Robert Graham, an MP from 1855 to 1868.

 Education

 Graham has a Bachelor of Commerce (BCom) from the University of Auckland, a Masters of Arts (MA) in International Relations from The Fletcher School of Law and Diplomacy at Tufts University in Medford, Massachusetts, and a PhD from Victoria University of Wellington.
+Graham's PhD thesis, completed in 1983, was titled Nuclear Weapon-Free Zones as an Arms Control Measure.

 He received Fulbright and Fletcher scholarships (1972), a McCarthy Fellowship (1986) and a Quatercentenary Fellowship at Emmanuel College, Cambridge University (1995).

 Career

 As a New Zealand diplomat, Graham was involved in the negotiation of the South Pacific Nuclear Free Zone in the mid-1980s, and represented New Zealand's nuclear-free policy in the Conference on Disarmament in Geneva in the late 1980s.
 He worked as secretary-general of Parliamentarians for Global Action in New York (1989–1994), where he developed the concept of the "planetary interest" for promotion in parliaments around the world.

 From 1996 to 1998, Graham worked in Stockholm at the International Institute for Democracy and Electoral Assistance, holding the position of director of planning and coordination.
-Graham was also a United Nations official working as a director at the UN University Leadership Academy (Amman, Jordan) from 1999 to 2002, and later as senior consultant in the Department of Political Affairs (2005–2006).
-He was also a visiting professor at the College of Europe in Bruges/Belgium, teaching International Relations at MA level.
+Graham was also a United Nations official working as a director at the UN University Leadership Academy in Amman, Jordan (1999–2002) and as a senior consultant in the Department of Political Affairs (2005–2006).
+He was also a visiting professor at the College of Europe in Bruges, Belgium, teaching International Relations at MA level.

-In 2007, after returning to New Zealand, he became adjunct senior fellow at the University of Canterbury School of Law, and was a senior lecturer at Victoria University of Wellington.
+In 2007, after returning to New Zealand, he became adjunct senior fellow at the University of Canterbury School of Law, and was a senior lecturer at the Victoria University of Wellington Institute of Governance and Policy Studies.

-Graham is founding director and trustee for the New Zealand Center for Global Studies, which commenced in 2013.
+Graham founded the New Zealand Center for Global Studies in 2013.